miss3persin/Impact-of-Collaborative-Tools-on-Software-Development-Productivity-Prediction-Model/README.md

 * ✅ **Data Simulation**: Realistic, large-scale synthetic dataset mimicking real-world team behavior (10,000+ samples).
 * ✅ **Preprocessing & Feature Engineering**: Transformation of raw collaboration metrics into model-ready features.
-* ✅ **Machine Learning Models**: Trained and compared Linear Regression and Random Forest models to predict productivity scores.
+* ✅ **Machine Learning Models**: Trained and compared Linear Regression, Random Forest, and Gradient Boosting models (with tuned and default versions).
-* ✅ **Hyperparameter Tuning**: Optimized Random Forest with `GridSearchCV`.
+* ✅ **Hyperparameter Tuning**: Optimized Random Forest and Gradient Boosting with `GridSearchCV`.
 * ✅ **Effort Estimation**: Used the COCOMO model (organic mode) to estimate project effort based on KLOC (thousands of lines of code).
 * ✅ **Effort Comparison**: Converted ML-predicted productivity into estimated effort and compared it with COCOMO's estimate.
 * ✅ **Interactive Streamlit Dashboard**: Easy-to-use dashboard to: